What’s in the proposed deal that could end the US-Iran conflict?

 Lebanon

-Tasnim reported Sunday that its wording refers to “the declaration of the end of war on all fronts, including Lebanon.”

-Baghaei said similar on Monday.
-“Stopping the war on all fronts, including Lebanon, will be one of the elements of the possible understanding.”
+Baghaei, the Iranian foreign ministry spokesperson, said similarly on Monday, “Stopping the war on all fronts, including Lebanon, will be one of the elements of the possible understanding.”

+But on Tuesday, an Israeli source told CNN that forces will “expand operations” in Lebanon and “renew operations” in the capital Beirut, weeks after hostilities between Israel and Hezbollah flared again following the US-Israeli strikes on Tehran in late February.

+Israel’s Prime Minister Benjamin Netanyahu also hardened his rhetoric, warning on Monday that the military would “intensify the blows” and “increase the force” of their campaign in Lebanon.

+Earlier this month, both Israeli and Lebanese delegations agreed to extend a tenuous truce – which Hezbollah is not party to – by 45 days.
+Under the terms of the US-led deal, Israel is permitted to conduct “defensive” operations.

-But Trump told Israeli Prime Minister Benjamin Netanyahu he supports the country’s wish to “maintain freedom of action against threats on all fronts, including Lebanon,” an Israeli official told CNN.
+In recent days, the Trump administration has doubled down its support for the Israeli campaign.
+The US president told Netanyahu he supports the country’s wish to “maintain freedom of action against threats on all fronts, including Lebanon,” an Israeli official told CNN.

-In a call with Trump on Saturday evening, Netanyahu “emphasized that Israel will maintain freedom of action against threats on all fronts, including Lebanon, and President Trump reiterated his support for this principle,” the official said on Sunday.
+In a call with Netanyahu on Saturday evening, Trump “reiterated his support for this principle,” the official said.

 Ultimately, Iran insists it is ready for a “fair and balanced deal,” the Iranian source told CNN Sunday.
 “The most important thing for us is that the war must end for good in the whole Middle East.”